tobiasbriones/blog/math/pi-day-2023-03-14/index.md

 of Haskell programming"</strong>[4]</p>
 </figcaption>

 The declarativeness of math enables creation with mathematical elegance unlike the imperativeness of those impure where every instance is to be addressed (i.e. defined or demonstrated) imperatively at a time.

 ---

 Finally, the last example shows an immediate application of $$\pi$$.
 First, lets define algebraic numbers [2]:

 A real number $$x$$ is said to be an algebraic number is there is a natural number $$n$$ and integers $$a_0, a_1, ..., a_n$$ with $$a_0 \neq 0$$ such that

 $$a_0x^n + a_1x^{n-1} + ... + a_{n-1}x + a_n = 0$$

 A real number which is not and algebraic number is said to be a transcendental number.

 ---

 It can be proved that $$\pi$$ is transcendental, and with this, it can be proved that it's impossible to "square" the circle by a ruler-and-compass construction [3].

+---

-Math enables us to create from fundamentally abstract concepts like axioms and I devised the concept of mapping it $$1:1$$ to the virtual universe of software via *mathematical software*, and today (2023/03/14) is the glorious day of $$\pi$$ in which I take the opportunity to get inspired and celebrate it.
+Math enables us to create from fundamentally abstract concepts like axioms and I devised the concept of mapping it $$1:1$$ to the virtual universe of software via *mathematical software (engineering)*, and today (2023/03/14) is the glorious day of $$\pi$$ in which I take the opportunity to get inspired and celebrate it.

 ## References